smrq/mini-remote/README.md

 ## Firmware

-Building the firmware is done with Docker, but flashing the firmware requires USB hardware access that is beyond my Docker capabilities, if possible at all.
+Building the firmware is done with Docker, but flashing the firmware requires USB hardware access that is beyond my Docker capabilities, if it is possible at all.

 Prerequisites: